-She was included in the initial Great Britain Olympic training squad for Rio 2016, and is in the current GB7s training squad for Tokyo 2021.
+She was included in the initial Great Britain Olympic training squad for Rio 2016, and was recently selected for the GB7s training squad for Tokyo 2021.

 Gaffney then went on to play for Watsonians in Edinburgh following a year travelling in Australia and New Zealand where she was playing for the Manawatū Cyclones.
 She now plays for Heriot's Rugby Club in Edinburgh.

 Scotland Debut: 2012

 Place of birth: Edinburgh

 England, Italy, Wales, Italy, Spain, Ireland